 Divers Caution - Lk.
 Minnewanka Poor Vis

-VISIBILITY in Lake Minnie: As of Summer 2021: Still rated as very poor (less than 6 ft/2m or up 15 ft/5m), but seems to be improving, depending on water levels & location of dive???
+VISIBILITY in Lake Minnie: As of Summer 2022: Still rated as poor (sometimes less than 6 ft/2m or up 15 ft/5m), but seems to be improving, depending on water levels & location of dive???

 Spring water levels here are often very low and do fluctuate (which is normal for this reservoir) - depending on the time of year, rainfall, snow melt, etc., (and power draw requirements from town of Banff).

 BANFF PARKS REGULATIONS: Remember Scuba is only allowed in Two Jack Lake and Lake Minnewanka.
 Closed to scuba in Johnson Lk, Lake Louise, etc. Scuba Diving permit requests accepted & usually approved for scuba in Emerald Lake in Yoho Park nearby.

 AUC's Safety Marker or Dive Flag Buoys - AUC's "Safety Marker Buoys" in Lake Minnie are installed every spring & removed in fall by AUC VOLUNTEERS to help keep boaters away from the submerged 1912 Dam site & the "Bridge Pilings" Dive Site in Lake Minnewanka near the causeway.
 This has greatly increased safety of divers from boaters in this area.

 See the AUC's Alberta Dive Guide for further descriptions of these dive sites in Banff.

 Note that the "Submerged Townsite of Minnewanka Landing" is a boat dive & does not have safety marker buoys at this time.
 The boat must fly a "Dive Flag" when diving there.
 Live boat is recommended.
 DO NOT MOOR your boat to the marker (if present).

 Two Jack Lake is often open for scuba diving and the visibility there can also be poor but varies depending on local conditions.
 Please share the parking lot & beach area with other public users.

 AB SCUBA DIVERS: REMEMBER to always stay clear of dams, weirs, marinas, boat channels and boat launches.

 This means these are often very inexperienced boat operators that are even more unaware & uneducated about what the "dive flag" means = Diver Below - Keep Clear at least 100 ft, Slow Down!